Gerrad2020/odoo-vcls-module/Documentations/Install_Odoo_locally.md

 - Install Git and GitHub desktop
     - [Git](https://git-scm.com/download)
     - [GitHub desktop](https://desktop.github.com/)
+    - Accept all the default settings for both

 ## Copy Odoo source files and VCLS source files
 - Create a new directory (it will store your Odoo files)